-Clearing land is one of my favorite activities, this began on our family farm after we cleared a tree line so I could raise Jacob sheep.
+Clearing land is one of my favorite activities, this began on our family farm after opening a tree line so I could raise Jacob sheep.

 The end result was energizing and with every new clearing project I am reminded of that space.